AgoraIO/agora_doc_source/markdown/RTC 4.x/migration-guide/en-US/migration_gude_mac_ng.md

 The main API and parameter name changes are as follows:

+- `localVideoStateChange` is changed to `localVideoStateChangedOfState`.
+- `localVideoStats` is changed to `localVideoStatssourceType`.
+- `sourceType` is added in `didVideoPublishStateChange`.
+- `firstLocalVideoFramePublished` is changed to `firstLocalVideoFramePublishedWithElapsed`.
+- `videoSizeChangedOfUid` is changed to `videoSizeChangedOfSourceType`.
 - `adjustLoopbackRecordingSignalVolume` is changed to `adjustLoopbackSignalVolume`.
+- `sourceType` is added in `firstLocalVideoFrameWithSize`.
-- `firstLocalAudioFrame` is changed to `firstLocalAudioFramePublished.`
+- `firstLocalAudioFrame` is changed to `firstLocalAudioFramePublished`.
 - The `fileSize` member in `AgoraLogConfig` is renamed to `fileSizeInKB`.
 - The `options` parameter in `joinChannelByToken`[2/2] is changed to `mediaOptions`.
 - The `report_vad` parameter in `enableAudioVolumeIndication` is changed to `reportVad`.